ocalvet/golfleague-client/README.md

 # Golf League Client Application
-An application to be use to score the golf games
+An application to be use to score the golf league games

 ## Instructions
 * Create an account on [Open Weather Map](https://openweathermap.org)